-Cool, fall days are coming and it’s time for some comfort food.
+Cool fall days are coming and it’s time for some comfort food.
 Tender beef tips on egg noodles fills the bill.
-Using beef stew meat and simmering it for a few hours makes it tender and succulent.
+Using beef stew meat and simmering it for a couple hours makes it tender and succulent.
 Perfect for a fall evening.

 This is comfort food to the max…perfect for a fall meal.